 More short-term deals fall under Cooperation Gambit.
 When there's no common enemy per se, it's Go-Karting with Bowser.
 If the villain saves the day without the hero's help, then Bad Guys Do the Dirty Work.
 If the villain in question is possessing the hero, but there's a greater threat the two must conquer together, this can result in a Symbiotic Possession.

-Compare Nominal Hero, a character who fights for good even though their intentions are not heroic at all.
-Contrast with We ARE Struggling Together, where you have putative allies who end up backstabbing and/or infighting with each other.
+Compare Nominal Hero, a character who fights for good even though their intentions are not heroic at all; Mediation Backfire, where someone tries to get between two quarreling characters, only for them to put aside their differences to abuse the peacemaker; and Conflict Killer, who suddenly interrupts the conflict of others, causing the others to join forces against the former.
+Contrast with Personal Hate Before Common Goals and We ARE Struggling Together, where you have putative allies who end up backstabbing and/or infighting with each other.
 When this trope is averted completely, one has a Mêlée à Trois or Mexican Standoff.
-See also An Offer You Can't Refuse, Colliding Criminal Conspiracies, Do Well, but Not Perfect, Genghis Gambit, Inevitable Mutual Betrayal, and Tall Poppy Syndrome.
+See also An Offer You Can't Refuse, Colliding Criminal Conspiracies, Contempt Crossfire, Do Well, but Not Perfect, Genghis Gambit, Inevitable Mutual Betrayal, and Tall Poppy Syndrome.
 A defining feature of the Standard Sci Fi Setting.
 May be a result of the Good and the Bad teaming up in a The Good, the Bad, and the Evil scenario.
 It can be caused by The Horseshoe Effect.

-Not to be confused with the Dennis Quaid movie/Barry Longyear story Enemy Mine.
+Not to be confused with the Dennis Quaid movie/Barry Longyear story Enemy Mine, although that work is an example of the trope, and is named for the same pre-existing phrase.
 We also sincerely hope that you did not have a slip of the finger and ended up here instead of at Enemy Mime.
 For an enemy that is a mine, see Action Bomb, and for a different kind of mine which is filled with enemies, see Dug Too Deep.
 As might be gathered by this point, this article is also unrelated to passive defensive weapons planted by one's foes.
 Also not related to mines of the underground type; for that, see Underground Level or Minecart Madness.
 Wholly unrelated to Quote Mine, which refers to the propaganda tactic of being very particular in quoting someone the propagandist disagrees with to convey an inaccurate conception of their actual opinion and/or why they said that.